Shahram Sarkani, Ph.D., P.E.

 Paul Moses, Ph.D.Read more

-Dr. Paul S. Moses is an adjunct professor of engineering management and systems engineering at The George Washington University in Washington, DC.
+Dr. Paul S. Moses is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 From 2007 to 2014, he was an Electrical Engineer for the Australian DoD.
 He performed naval engineering support and R&D in combat systems for the Australian Collins Class Submarines at the naval base in Garden Island, Western Australia.
 He participated in several experimental sea-trials for new sonar technologies.
 Upon finishing his PhD in Power Engineering in 2012 from Curtin University of Technology, Western Australia, he accepted a position to work for the Power and Energy Systems Group in Melbourne, Australia.
 He served as a power systems specialist supporting several naval projects including the SEA 1000 Future Submarine Project and has been called upon as a subject matter expert for leading technical investigations of electrical plant issues in naval vessels.
 In 2014, Dr. Moses moved into academia as an assistant professor with research interests in naval and terrestrial power systems, electromagnetic transients and renewable energy.

 - W. Fei and P. Moses, “Fault Current Tracing and Identification via Machine Learning Considering Distributed Energy Resources in Distribution Networks,” Energies, vol. 12, no. 22, p.
 4333, Nov.
 2019.